objcio/articles/swift-functions.md

 // Mr. Roboto's lucky number is 74
 ```

-To make your function definition a bit more readable, consider using **typealiasing** (similar to typedef in Objective-C) for your closure:
+To make your function definition a bit more readable, consider using **typealiasing** your closure (similar to typedef in Objective-C):

 ```swift
 typealias lotteryOutputHandler = (String, Int) -> String